-This document outlines the key areas of future focus for Wellways and articulates what we need to be achieve to ensure we are positioned as a leading organisation in our field.
+The plan outlines the key areas of future focus for Wellways and articulates what we need to achieve to ensure we are positioned as a leading organisation in our field.

 Well Together: a blueprint for community inclusion, authored by Dr Mark Salzer and Richard Baron of Temple University, was commissioned by Wellways Australia to build on our existing knowledge base and to ensure that the work we do, now and into the future, is firmly grounded in the best available and most contemporary evidence.

 The report sets forth fundamental concepts, theoretical frameworks and evidence for community inclusion.
 It is explicitly intended, in the new NDIS environment, to provide practice principles to guide our work with people experiencing a range of disabilities.

 Response to the Mental Health and Wellbeing Act: Update and Engagement paper

 Joint submission by Wellways Australia, Mind Australia and Neami National

 Mind, Neami and Wellways jointly present this submission to assist the Department of Health to develop a new Mental Health and Wellbeing Act for Victoria.

 As three of Victoria’s leading community-managed mental health organisations, we have combined our experience, practice wisdom and insight to respond to the Update and Engagement paper.